 STEP 7: Off-Page Strategy

 Building backlinks is important.
 Inbound link equity is critical for higher visibility.
-Try to generate backlinks from other businesses in your local area, review websites, restaurant online databases, local food blogs, neighbourhood association, hotels & attractions websites etc. Request a review article for your restaurant on local food blogs.
-Although Inbound links to the site from social do not impact SEO, it generates referral traffic.
-Email and Direct Mail still viable to increase brand awareness.
+Try to generate backlinks from other businesses in your local area, review websites, restaurant online databases, local food blogs, neighbourhood associations, hotels & attractions websites etc.

+List your restaurant on review websites or local food blogs and encourage feedback.
 Connect with other bloggers who own businesses in your area, so you can link to each other smartly via guest posts.
 This will give your restaurant business a great boost!
-You can also perform a competitor backlink research to get linked from those sources as a quick win.
+You can also perform competitor backlink research to get linked from those sources as a quick win.

 STEP 8: Social Strategy